Are Airline Credit Cards Worth it?

 The benefits of airline credit cards

-The more you use your airline credit card, the more points or miles you can earn to redeem on travel rewards with your preferred airline and eligible partners.
-The benefits of airline credit cards are more focused on a specific airline than the benefits you might receive from a general travel card.
+The more you use your airline credit card, the more miles you can earn to redeem for travel rewards with your preferred airline and eligible partners.

 Sign-on or welcome bonuses

 While not all airline credit cards offer sign-on or welcome bonuses, if bonuses are available, they can be a convenient perk of signing up for a card.
-Typically, these welcome bonuses may involve you earning miles if you make a certain dollar amount of purchases on the card within a specified timeframe of opening your account.
+Typically, these welcome bonuses may involve earning miles if you make a certain dollar amount of purchases on the card within a specified timeframe of opening your account.

-It should also be noted that welcome bonuses are subject to change, so be sure to confirm the terms, conditions and timeframe of any welcome offer before you apply for a card.
+Note that welcome bonuses are subject to change, so be sure to confirm the terms, conditions and timeframe of any welcome offer before you apply for a card.

 Travel benefits